-If you’ve got a body of water nearby, this is a pastime that will keep your kids busy for hours.
+If you've got a body of water nearby, this pastime will keep your kids busy for hours.
 Skipping rocks has been an activity of choice for generations — and why not?
-It’s a blast, and it gets you in the great outdoors.
+It's a blast, and it gets you into the great outdoors.

 13. Chase some butterflies.

 Butterflies are beautiful and fascinating.
 Kids gravitate to them for a reason.
 Let your kids observe (and yes, even chase!) butterflies for an afternoon of enjoyment.
-Just be sure to teach them to respect wildlife and never touch these delicate creatures.
+Just teach them to respect wildlife and never touch these delicate creatures.

 14. Take a walk around the block.

-There’s something to be said for soaking up the simple pleasures in life.
+There's something to be said for soaking up the simple pleasures in life.
 Taking a stroll around your neighborhood is one of them.
-A family walk brings the opportunity for fresh air, movement, and great conversation.
+A family walk brings fresh air, movement, and great conversation.

 15. Make a flower crown.

 Stop by your local flower shop or take advantage of the blooming buds and bring home a bushel.
 Use those beautiful bulbs to make flower necklaces and crowns.
-All you need is construction paper, scissors, glue, and a bouquet.
+You only need construction paper, scissors, glue, and a bouquet.

-Next to a walk in the park, taking a hike is a good way to break a sweat, discover new places, and dive deeper into nature.
-It’s a bit more strenuous than a walk, but it allows you to get a closer look at the changes in nature.
+Next to a walk in the park, taking a hike is an excellent way to break a sweat, discover new places, and dive deeper into nature.
+It's a bit more strenuous than a walk, but it allows you to get a closer look at the changes in nature.
 You may even see a few baby ducks or bunnies on your adventure.
-It’s a great way to sightsee and get a break from your day-to-day for a bit.

 Does it rain a lot in the spring?